MacDill Help Portrait

 That same day we did some hiking around Mount Mitchell, the highest point east of the Mississippi.
 The foliage was already done at these elevations, but the summit of Mitchell is mostly weather beaten pines anyway.
 It was very interesting to walk through such a unique high elevation ecosystem.

-Karen took the camera and got a few shots of me with Vanessa.
+Karen took the camera and got a few shots of me with V.

 Here is Karen taking in the view.